 Benjamin Vogt tends a two-thousand square foot organic prairie garden, which was named a 2012 best outdoor space by Apartment Therapy and has been on two tours.
-His garden has been featured online at Garden Design and Fine Gardening, in print in the Omaha World Herald and Lincoln Journal Star, and he's appeared on KOLN (Lincoln's CBS affiliate) as well as three radio programs on KZUM.
+His garden has been featured online at Garden Design and Fine Gardening, in print in the Omaha World Herald and Lincoln Journal Star, and he's appeared on several television and radio programs.
 Benjamin owns a native plant garden coaching and design business, Monarch Gardens, and has presented on sustainable wildlife gardening and the ethics of native plant gardens at nurseries, botanic gardens, conferences, garden clubs, libraries, and outdoor living events.
 In August of 2013 Benjamin spoke to over 600 people at Ignite Lincoln on the topic "Re-Prairie Lincoln: A Moral Choice."
 In May he spoke at the Loess Hills Prairie Seminar in IA, and in June he presented twice at the Millersville Native Plants in the Landscape conference in PA on native plant ethics in a time of climate change, and monarch butterfly gardening.

 He has guest blogged for Garden Rant, Timber Press, and Gardening Gone Wild, freelanced for several publications, and writes a weekly garden design column for Houzz (70+ articles with over 1 million views) featuring topics on environmental landscaping with native plants.
 Benjamin also has a monthly column at the blog Native Plants and Wildlife Gardens.
 You can find his northern Plains plant choices to replace your lawn in a book by Pam Penick: Lawn Gone!
 Low Maintenance, Sustainable, Attractive Alternatives For Your Yard.
 His photos are forthcoming in a book on butterfly gardening from The Xerces Society (Timber Press) and are part of a permanent display at Spring Creek Prairie.
 He has been interviewed for several articles which have appeared in High Country News, All Animals Magazine, and the forthcoming book Pollinator Friendly Gardening (Hachette).
 Benjamin is a board member with the Wachiska Audubon Society, a southeastern Nebraska prairie and wildlife conservation group which owns nearly 400 acres in grassland open to the public.